medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 <br>
 <br>

-CareCommunication follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
+CareCommunication follows the general MedCom FHIR messaging model, except that retract-message, modified-message and the carbon-copy destination is not allowed to be used.
 The following sections describe the overall purpose of each profile.

 ##### MedComCareCommunicationMessage

 The [MedComCareCommunicationMessage](http://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-message.html) is a constraint of [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html) further to use the [MedComCareCommunicationMessageHeader](http://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-messageHeader.html) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.
-Furthermore, it contains rules that constrains the ValueSet of activities in the [MedComMessagingProvenance](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) profile to only contain activities from the [MedComCareCommunicationMessageActivities ValueSet](https://medcomfhir.dk/ig/terminology/ValueSet-medcom-careCommunication-messagingActivities.html), which contains activities such as new-message, forward-message, and other activities triggering the message.
+Furthermore, it contains rules that constrains the ValueSet of activities in the [MedComMessagingProvenance](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) profile to only contain activities from the [MedComCareCommunicationMessageActivities ValueSet](https://medcomfhir.dk/ig/terminology/ValueSet-medcom-careCommunication-messagingActivities.html), which contains the activities new-message, reply-message and forward-message.

 All referenced resources within the message shall be contained in the entry list in MedCom CareCommunication.